iSchoen/Hono-FBR/README.md

 "/products/:id"
 ```

+> Note that while the examples above use .tsx files, the file based routing is not
+> exclusive to jsx!

 ### Dynamic Routes

 In Hono, the part of the request URL prefixed with `:` is dynamic.
 This means that